-Maider's work in the last 10 years has focused on the study of urban phenomena such as the urban heat island effect or air pollution to develop novel design practices that aim to improve urban environmental health.
-The following sections include work samples developed during her PhD and postdoctoral research where urban design and architectural technologies have been tested for the design of urban microclimates.
+Maider's work in the last 12 years has focused on the study of urban phenomena such as the urban heat island effect or air pollution to develop novel design practices that aim to improve urban environmental health.
+The following sections include work samples developed in the last two years during her time at UCLouvain, as well as during her PhD and postdoctoral research.

 MAY 2020 | FEATURED IN THE ARCHITECTURAL ASSOCIATION EARTH DAY EXHIBITION - PROJECT BLUE SKY THINKING

 Blue Sky Thinking displays the pre and post COVID-19 air contaminant concentration in the city of London.
 As reported by the World Economic Forum the built environment plays a critical role in planetary health and citizen wellbeing.
 This interdependency has become very apparent during the COVID-19 pandemic.
 Now, more than ever, we have a profound opportunity to communicate to the entire world the importance of the design of cities in health.
 There is no choice to be made between planetary health and human health, the two are inextricable.
 The data collected by the Breathe London air quality network has been used to illustrate the decrease in the NO2 air contaminant concentration after the lockdown imposed on March 23rd.

 OCTOBER 2019 | 2020 COALITION FOR ACADEMIC SCIENTIFIC COMPUTATION (CASC) DATA REPRESENTATION AWARDEE